kartik-neal/Project-Santa-Cruz-Preview/user-guides/getting_started/oobe.md

 1. To get started, power on your devkit.

-1. If you wish to connect your devkit over Ethernet, connect the Ethernet cable to the devkit and to your Ethernet hub or port Otherwise, open your network and internet settings on your computer and connect to the SoftAP:
+1. If you wish to connect your devkit over Ethernet, connect the Ethernet cable to the devkit and to your Ethernet hub or port.
+Otherwise, open your network and internet settings on your computer and connect to the SoftAP:

     1. SoftAP/Hotspot SSID: scz-xxxx    (where xxxx = the last four digits of the devkit's Wi-Fi MAC address)
     2. Password: santacruz